As Huawei CFO faces charges, company bookends 2018 with controversy

 Huawei's chief financial officer, Wanzhou Meng, was detained in Canada at the behest of the US Justice Department and faces extradition to the US over claims of doing business with Iran, in violation of US sanctions.
 While in a Vancouver courthouse on Friday to discuss her bail, a lawyer with Canada's Justice Department alleged she defrauded US banks into making transactions that violated those sanctions, according to Bloomberg.

 Notably, Meng isn't just the CFO of Huawei.
-She's the daughter of founder and president, Ren Zhengfei.
-The arrest doesn't just have ripple effects across the tech industry; it threatens to blow up an already precarious relationship between the US and China as they come to blows over trade talks.
+She's the daughter of the founder and president, Zhengfei Ren.
+The arrest doesn't just have ripple effects across the tech industry; it threatens to blow up an already precarious relationship between the US and China over trade talks.

 Over the past week, Huawei has endured a wave of negative sentiment.
-On Thursday, UK carrier BT said it would pull Huawei equipment out of its 4G network and ban it from any future 5G deployments.
+On Thursday, UK carrier BT said it'd pull Huawei equipment out of its 4G network and ban it from any future 5G deployments.
 Earlier on Friday, Japan reportedly banned government purchases from Huawei.
-Also on Friday, Andrus Ansip, the EU's technology chief, warned that Huawei and other Chinese companies pose a risk to the bloc's industry and security according to Reuters.
+Also on Friday, Andrus Ansip, the EU's technology chief, warned that Huawei and other Chinese companies pose a risk to the bloc's industry and security, according to Reuters.

 Huawei denied any wrongdoing by Meng.